willamjonathan/Compilation_Tech/week4/README.md

 We made 2 solutions 1 is named calculator-solution2.py (which is our main solution) <br>
 The second solution is just an alternate solution, however the multi-line comment is still on progress.<br>

+There is also proof of working code to show that the code is working.<br>

 <br>
 Thank you sir!<br>